paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Definitions
-For definition of “intelligence community”, referred to in text, see section 2 of div.
+For definition of “intelligence community” as used in this section, see section 2 of div.
 N of Pub.
 L. 115–31, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3334"></a>
 ## § 3334.
 Intelligence community public-private talent exchange
-**(a) Policies, processes, and procedures required** Not later than 270 days after December 20, 2019, the Director of National Intelligence shall develop policies, processes, and procedures to facilitate the rotation of personnel of the intelligence community to the private sector, and personnel from the private sector to the intelligence community.
+**(a) Policies, processes, and procedures required**

+(1) **In general** — Not later than 270 days after December 20, 2019, the Director of National Intelligence shall develop policies, processes, and procedures to facilitate the rotation of personnel of the intelligence community to the private sector, and personnel from the private sector to the intelligence community.

+(2) **Focus areas** — The Director shall ensure that the policies, processes, and procedures developed pursuant to paragraph (1) require exchanges under this section that relate to intelligence or counterintelligence with a focus on rotations described in such paragraph with private-sector organizations in the following fields:

+  (A) Finance.

+  (B) Acquisition.

+  (C) Biotechnology.

+  (D) Computing.

+  (E) Artificial intelligence.

+  (F) Business process innovation and entrepreneurship.

+  (G) Cybersecurity.

+  (H) Materials and manufacturing.

+  (I) Any other technology or research field the Director determines relevant to meet evolving national security threats in technology sectors.

 **(b) Detail authority** Under policies developed by the Director pursuant to subsection (a), pursuant to a written agreement with a private-sector organization, and with the consent of the employee, a head of an element of the intelligence community may arrange for the temporary detail of an employee of such element to such private-sector organization, or from such private-sector organization to such element under this section.